ornskoldsvikskommun/Frends.Kungsbacka.Json/README.md

 transformations and support for adding custom transformations.

-The built-in transformations currently available are: *LCase*, *UCase*, *Trim*, *SweSsn* (format as Swedish personnummer ("SSN")) and *SweOrgNr* (format as Swedish organization number (organisationsnummer)).
+The built-in transformations currently available are: *LCase*, *UCase*, *Trim*, *SweSsn* (format as Swedish personnummer ("SSN")), and *SweOrgNr* (format as Swedish organization number (organisationsnummer)).

-The example below uses the LCase transformation to make the value lower case.
+The example below uses the LCase transformation to make the value lowercase.

 ```JSON
 [